The only organization dedicated solely to helping state boards advance equity and excellence in public education.

 • Assist with NASBE publications releases by researching and developing targeted media lists; drafting pitches, press releases, e-blasts, and website copy; and identifying partnership opportunities.

-• Develop social media messaging/toolkits, including graphics.
+• Develop social media messaging/toolkits, including graphics, and assisting with video editing.

 • Update NASBE web properties, as needed, and strategize with team members on growth opportunities.